ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 ## Configure a PUT bucket inventory
 {: #compatibility-api-put-bucket-inventory}

-A `PutBucketInventoryConfiguration` issued to a bucket with the proper parameters .
+A `PutBucketInventoryConfiguration` issued to a bucket with the proper parameters.

 **Syntax**